AntonM-248/Enroll/readme.md

 for classes, enroll and unenroll while complying with a 30 student limit for each course and a 5 course limit for each student.
-The JAva 8 stream api was used extensively as well.
+The Java 8 stream api was used extensively as well.